appbaseio/Docs/content/docs/reactivesearch/atlas-search/search-examples-with-vue.md

 ---
-title: 'Search examples with Vue Searchbox'
+title: 'Search examples with Vue'
-meta_title: 'Search examples using Vue Searchbox'
+meta_title: 'Search examples using Vue Searchbox and Vue ReactiveSearch'
-meta_description: 'Examples showing how to achieve different search use-cases with Vue Searchbox and Atlas Search'
+meta_description: 'Examples showing how to achieve different search use-cases with Vue Searchbox / ReactiveSearch and Atlas Search'
 keywords:
     - overview
     - atlas-search